5 Tuesdays, January 17 – February 14, 7-9:30pm

 “Let’s face it, you’re already in the film business—you’ve seen more movies than you can count.
 And if you’re reading this, then you’ve also thought about writing one yourself.
 The industry is rapidly expanding and there’s more demand now than ever before for good screenwriters.
 But where to begin?
 How do you make your investment in time and study pay off?”

-The class will be a mix of lecture/discussion, film clips, writing exercises, and improv exercises.
-Kate will provide a safe, encouraging environment where you’ll begin to explore the screenwriting process, find your voice, and get yourself on the path to completing scripts that work.
+The class will be a mix of lecture/discussion, film clips, writing exercises, improv exercises and course materials you can keep to reference later.
+Kate provides a safe, encouraging environment where you can explore the screenwriting process, find your voice, and get yourself on the path to completing scripts that work.

 “I began writing scripts while still working full-time in the corporate world,” says Kate.
 “I took the leap you’re now considering.
 I gave myself permission to learn the process, and then sat down and started writing the stories that I wanted to see on the screen.
 After all, if you hope to entertain anyone, you may as well start by entertaining yourself!”

-Kate Montgomery wrote, directed and produced the Sundance indie feature Christmas in the Clouds, which won top honors at festivals in Austin, Santa Fe, Vancouver, Philadelphia and Ft.
-Lauderdale, and endorsements from Oprah Winfrey & Roger Ebert.
+Kate Montgomery wrote, directed and produced the Sundance indie feature Christmas in the Clouds, which won top honors at festivals in Austin and Santa Fe and endorsements from Oprah Winfrey & Roger Ebert when it released in theaters.
 She executive produced the micro-indie, Ever Since the World Ended, which won at the SF Indie Fest and the London Sci-Fi Film Festival.
-She has optioned & sold screenplays to producers and studios in the US, Canada and UK, and works for hire as a script editor and production consultant.
-Her current feature projects include the Italian romantic comedy Pane Vine, and the western Stealing Lily, for which she also wrote the adaptation.
-She has taught screenwriting to first & second year film students at the Weengushk Film Institute, where participants developed original stories from concept to camera-ready scripts.
+She has optioned & sold screenplays to producers and studios in the US, Canada and UK, and works for hire as a writing coach, script editor and production consultant.
+Her current projects include the romantic comedy Jack from Camp and the medieval series Plantagenet.
+She has taught screenwriting at the Weengushk Film Institute in Canada, where participants developed original stories from concept to camera-ready scripts.